Easy to make Gingerbread Syrup makes a great gift for the coffee drinkers in your life.

 This morning I made his ‘steamed’ milk using a Gingerbread Tea bag from Celestial Seasonings and it was really pretty tasty, but light on the Gingerbread taste I was hoping for.
 Lightbulb Moment!!!!
 I decided I would make a Gingerbread Syrup that I could add to his ‘steamed’ milk as I did the Pumpkin Spice Syrup.

 This gingerbread syrup is so easy to make.
-Simple syrup (sugar and water), molasses and gingerbread spices (ginger, cinnamon, nutmeg and allspice) simmer down thick, spicy gingerbread syrup.
+Simple syrup (sugar and water), molasses and gingerbread spices (ginger, cinnamon, nutmeg, and allspice) simmer down to a thick, spicy gingerbread syrup.

 I know these 8.5 oz bottles are available online at Amazon for $24.99 for a set of four.
 I’ve included a convenient link below to take a closer look if you’re interested.
 They are very handy to have around the kitchen and ideal for use with things like salad dressings, marinades, etc.